SarthakC0626/Innovate-Intern/README.md

 - Running `python -m demo.live` opens the webcam and begins detecting!

 ## TODO
-We have accumulated the following to-do list, which we hope to complete in the near future
 - Still to come:
   * [x] Support for the MS COCO dataset
   * [ ] Support for SSD512 training and testing